 GAINES, Ted (R) 1st Senate District.
 Elected at a special election in 2011, re-elected 2012.
 Served in the Assembly 2006-2011.
 Senator Ted Gaines is a small business owner who has operated a successful insurance business for more than 30 years.
 He has been married to his beautiful wife Beth since 1985.
-They live in Rocklin and are blessed with six children.
-One of the most accessible public servants.

-Ted holds more than 50 town halls, community meetings and various district outreach events every year.
+They live in El Dorado Hills and are blessed with schildren.
+One of the most accessible public servants, Ted holds more than 50 town halls, community meetings and various district outreach events every year.
 Ted is a long-time, active member of Bayside Church in addition to numerous other community and professional service activities.
 As a legislator, he works to make this state a better place to do business and a better place to live, work and raise our families.
-Committees: Environmental Quality (Vice Chair); Insurance (Vice Chair); Transportation and Housing (Vice Chair); Popriations; Public Employment and Retirement; Legislative Ethics.
-Select Committees: Autism and Related Disorders; Manufactured Home Communities; Mental Health.
-Joint Committee: Emergency Management.
+Committees: Environmental Quality (Vice Chair); Insurance (Vice Chair); Business, Professions and Economic Development; Energy, Utilities and Communications; Governmental Organization; Transportation and Housing; Legislative Ethics.
+Select Committees: Children with Special Needs; Manufactured Home Communities; Missing and Unidentified Persons.
+Joint Committee: Legislative Emergency Management.

 GALGIANI, Cathleen (D) 5th Senate District.
 Elected to the Senate in 2012, Senator Cathleen Galgiani represents the 5th District, which includes Stockton, Tracy, and Modesto.
 As a 5th generation Stocktonian, Cathleen has lived and worked in the Central Valley all of her life.
 Prior to working in the Legislature, Galgiani received her Bachelor's Degree from California State University, Sacramento.
 Galgiani has worked to protect agriculture, improve education, protect health-care funding, increase public safety, enhance public transportation and save taxpayer dollars.
 During her six years of service as an Assembly Member, Galgiani represented the Central Valley as a member on the Assembly Committees on Agriculture, Higher Education, Governmental Organization and Transportation.
 She also served as a member of the Child Abuse Prevention Council Auxiliary of San Joaquin County.
-Committees: Agriculture (Chair); Business, Professions and Economic Development; Governmental Organization; Transportation and Housing.
-Select Committees: California's Wine Industry; Defense and Aerospace; Mental Health; Passenger Rail; Procurement; The Sacramento-San Joaquin Delta; Valley Fever.
-Joint Committees: Fairs, Allocation, and Classification; Legislative Audit.
+Committees: Agriculture (Chair); Banking and Financial Institutions; Business, Professions and Economic Development; Governmental Organization; Transportation and Housing.
+Select Committees: Missing and Unidentified Persons (Chair); Policy Alignment and State Government Efficiency (Chair); California's Wine Industry; Defense and Aerospace; Manufactured Home Communities; Passenger Rail; Ports and Goods Movement; Sacramento-San Joaquin Delta.
+Joint Committees: Fairs, Allocation and Classification; Legislative Audit.